Satomiko/20Newsgroups/README.md

 <li> <a href='https://github.com/Satomiko/20Newsgroups/blob/main/Subsets_Experiment_and_Analysis.ipynb'>Subsets_Experiment_and_Analysis.ipynb</a>: Working Python code for creating subsets, preprocessing, exploratory Analysis, Feature extraction, Ecperimental design, Modeling and Evaluation</li>

 </ul>
+All .ipynb files in this project were created using Colaboratory.